martinhodler/unity-productivity-tools/README.md

 # Unity Productivity Tools
-Expands the Unity Editor with simple productivity tools.
+Extends the Unity Editor with simple productivity tools like an easy way to serialize SceneAssets in your component, grouping GameObjects in the scene and more.

 - [Scene View / Hierarchy](#scene-view--hierarchy)
   - [Grouping](#grouping)